chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/TECHNICAL_ML_REPORT.md

 **Strengths:**
 - Robust to missing data (4-tier fallback strategy)
+- Adaptive to user's dataset (locally-trained models)
 - Transparent predictions (source attribution, k-NN neighbors)
-- Prevents data leakage (time-aware CV, forbidden feature checks)
+- Prevents data leakage (only historical features used)
 - Handles cold-start (k-NN similarity for new titles)

 **Limitations:**
-- Small training dataset (n=25, risk of overfitting)
+- Depends on user-provided training data (< 3 samples triggers fallback)
 - No uncertainty quantification (point estimates only)
-- Manual baseline management (282 reference titles in baselines.csv)
+- Manual baseline management (281 reference titles in baselines.csv)
 - API dependency for live data (rate limits, availability)

 **Overall Assessment:**
 The system demonstrates engineering rigor with defensive coding, numerical stability safeguards, and multi-level validation.
-The hybrid model architecture appropriately balances accuracy (when data is available) with graceful degradation (when data is sparse).
+The locally-trained model architecture appropriately balances accuracy (when data is available) with graceful degradation (when data is sparse).
 For stakeholder presentation, the code-derived evidence supports deployment for production forecasting with recommended enhancements to uncertainty quantification and data quality monitoring.

 ---